FC

 Reimbursement

-Your expenses will most likely fall into the following three categories (Payment Requests, Travel, and Services).
-Here is a description of how reimbursement works for each.
+Production expenses generally fall into one of three categories: Payment Requests, Travel, or Services.
+This page outlines the procedures and documentation requirements students must follow when seeking reimbursement for approved production or university-related expenses paid out-of-pocket.
 This applies to all funds provided by the school, as well as funds students may have raised through a Spark campaign.

 Payment Requests